 2020 Mazda CX-30

 Miss: Missed opportunity on the cluster.
 Mazda prides itself on orienting the cabin around the driver, which may explain the traditional design of the instrument cluster.
 The large speedometer is flanked by the tachometer on one side and fuel and temperature gauges on the other.
 A small sidebar between the tach and speedo displays limited vehicle info.
 It has only four submenus; most automakers offer much more info in that valuable real estate.
 It’s a missed opportunity.
-Otherwise, the info is relegated to the infotainment system, which is a…
+Otherwise, the info is Sell your house fast jacksonville relegated to the infotainment system, which is a…

 Hit: Infotainment control interface.
 My colleagues mostly disagree, and may even mock me, but I prefer Mazda’s larger controller dial to control the new 8.8-inch display screen than using a touchscreen.
 It’s safer, plain and simple, and you can zoom the map display and scroll through your station list without reaching forward.
 Fiddling with the screen requires more visual attention than toggling the dial and glancing at the screen embedded so deep in the dash it’s like glancing at over the hood.